On the go? Listen to our blog instead of reading it.

 Medication can be a piece of the puzzle for successful treatment but many times it will only treat the symptom and not the problem.
 Many doctors will prescribe things like Xanax for panic attacks but people can become addicted to drugs in the class very easily and it is very short acting.
 For anyone struggling with panic attacks I would suggest they consult with a well reviewed psychiatrist for a medical evaluation.
 General practitioners like your family doctor are not as experienced in issues like this and may miss things or misdiagnose what may be obvious to a psychiatrist.

 If you have any specific questions that we may be able to help with, don’t hesitate to let us know!
+You can contact us to make a counseling appointment and check out anxiety counseling for more information.
 Want to read more about anxiety?
 Read some of our articles on how to manage anxiety and stress:

 - Stewart Smalley Had it Right All Along.
 Positive Thinking is Power